angr/angr-doc/analyses.md

 cfg = b.analyses.CFG()
 assert cfg is b.results.CFG

-print "About to run the VSA analysis!" print b.results.VSA
+print "About to run the VSA analysis and create a VFG!" print b.results.VFG
 ```

 ### Resilience